 To create interactive 3D plots in R, check out RGL.
 Its logic is loosely modeled after base R graphics, but in three dimensions rather than two.
 Like Lattice, it's inspired by the grid package (though it's not technically compatible with it), so its methods should feel familiar to seasoned R coders.

-RGL has lots of cool bells and whistles, including a variety of 3D shapes to choose from, lighting effects, various “materials” for the objects, and even the ability to make an animation your 3D scene.
+RGL has lots of cool bells and whistles, including a variety of 3D shapes to choose from, lighting effects, various “materials” for the objects, and even the ability to make an animation of your 3D scene.

 Time series chart with range selector (RStudio)